Clojure-Intro-Course/boston-meetup-Jan14-16-presentation/README.md

 # first-class-shapes-demo

-A Quil sketch designed to ... well, that part is up to you.
+A Quil demo with fun-mode and first-class shapes.

 ## Usage